10 Simple Rules for Hiring Great Software Developers

 Unlike any people tend to think, the term “software” development does not refer only to creating desktop program solutions.
 Software developers are the people who create any kind of software: games, server scripts, mobile applications, ERP systems, and so on.

-Generally, they fall into two big categories: web developers and software developers.
+Generally, they fall into two big categories: web developers and desktop developers.
 In order to hire the specialist you need, you should clearly understand the nature of the task you want to be accomplished.

 These engineers mostly specialize in creating program solutions for the web.
 They are responsible for how web pages look, function, interact with users.
 For example, if you need some kind of a specific browser plug-in, you would want to hire a web developer.
 Any kinds of websites, landing pages, Internet shops, plugins, extensions, online services–all this and much more is what web developers work on.